The pillar of any great neighbourhood, a good local bowls club is worth its weight in lawn bowls.

 Mosman Park Bowling Club

-Yes we’re sorry Mount Lawley, but it’s hard to argue with the “club with a million dollar view” on Bayview Tce in Mosman Park.
-Overlooking the Swan River from up high, don’t let the “costly” views fool you – they’re actually slinging some of the cheapest pints going around, and have a very casual, all are welcome vibe.
+Yes we’re sorry Mount Lawley, but it’s hard to argue with the “club with a million dollar view” on Bayview Terrace in Mosman Park.
+Overlooking the Swan River from up high, they’ve always got something going on including kitchen takeovers, happy hours and cheap social bowls.

 39 Bayview Terrace, Mosman Park